Adam Howden: Shulk (Xenoblade Chronicles and Super Smash Bros)

 Howden described it as "a philosophical game.
 It explores our place in the universe, do we really exist, God, do we make our own fate or are we on a set course, as well as love, revenge, and friendship."
 He stated that he was proud of Xenoblade and wished the game had gotten more recognition for its merits.
-His performance was applauded and the entire voice crew earned a "Best Vocal Ensemble in a Video Game" nomination in 2013 at the BTVA Video Game Voice Acting Award.
-Howden performed as Shulk again for the English version of Super Smash Bros. for Nintendo 3DS and Wii U, which released in October 2014 (Nintendo 3DS) and November 2014 (Wii U).
+His performance was applauded and the entire voice cast earned a "Best Vocal Ensemble in a Video Game" nomination in 2013 at the BTVA Video Game Voice Acting Award.

-Howden returned for Xenoblade Chronicles X in 2015, where he plays the "Classic" male avatar voice (a nod to his role as Shulk), one of several voice styles available in the game's character creator.
-Howden also returned for Xenoblade Chronicles 2 in 2017 as the voice of the Architect and the Tantalese Knights, and also reprised his previous role as Shulk, made available as a recruitable crossover character in the game's Challenge Battle Mode DLC.
-Howden reprised Shulk once again for Xenoblade Chronicles: Future Connected, a new storyline added to the 2020 Definitive Edition port of the original game.
-In 2021, Howden reprised his role as Shulk for the ending sequence of Super Smash Bros.
-Ultimate Pyra and Mythra DLC reveal trailer.
-Howden will once again reprise his role as Shulk in the upcoming story DLC for Xenoblade Chronicles 3.
+Howden has reprised his role as Shulk for Super Smash Bros. for Nintendo 3DS and Wii U (2014), the Challenge Battle downloadable content (DLC) for Xenoblade Chronicles 2 (2017), Super Smash Bros.
+Ultimate (2018), Xenoblade Chronicles: Future Connected (2020), and Xenoblade Chronicles 3: Future Redeemed (2023).
+He has also voiced other characters in the Xenoblade Chronicles series, including the "Classic" Male Avatar in Xenoblade Chronicles X (2015), the Architect and Tantalese Knights in Xenoblade Chronicles 2 (2017), and the Nopon Archsage in the Challenge Battle DLC for Xenoblade Chronicles 3 (2022).

 Tintin (The Adventures of Tintin: The Secret of the Unicorn)

 When Side UK passed video game auditions for the hero's voice, Howden was excited at the idea of performing as Tintin, claiming to have been a fan of the comics from a young age.
 Although one audition employee expressed doubts that Howden would obtain the role, as the character is sixteen years old and Howden was in his late twenties, Howden obtained the role.
 This was his third time working with Phil Evans, who had voice-directed him on Lost Horizon and Star Wars: The Old Republic.

 Howden described the game as a platformer inspired by Steven Spielberg and Peter Jackson's production, stating that "they've taken two of the Tintin books and combined them for the film, and the game sort of follows that story of the film, but will also go on other adventures as well, so that you can do other things."
 Unlike Xenoblade Chronicles and Dragon Age where he recorded alone in the booth, Howden performed alongside other actors this time.
 Among them was Lewis MacLeod, who Howden described as "just so confident and he can just do it.
 He just turns it on, he can change his voice, turn on a sixpence, and it's brilliant."